 One generation commends your works to another; they tell of your mighty acts.
 Psalm 145: 4

-GIFT events provide an opportunity for people of all ages to explore God’s love for them through activities and fellowship; sharing the gift of each other and the gift of faith, the gift of building community and relationships with all generations.
+* GIFT events provide an opportunity for people of all ages to explore God’s love for them by sharing the gift of each other and the gift of faith.
+GIFT Serving Together has been designed to help you to celebrate opportunities to be Jesus’ hands and feet by serving as a family and as part of your congregation.
+It brings all generations together and provides a wonderful gift of learning, sharing faith and relationship building.